 The HHR Editorial Board welcomes submissions of essays, document transcriptions and translations, and book reviews of a historical nature from any discipline.

-Manuscripts must be prepared in conformity with The Chicago Manual of Style, 17th edition, in 12-point Times Roman font, double-spaced (including footnotes) and with pages numbered.
+Manuscripts must be prepared in conformity with The Chicago Manual of Style in 12-point Times Roman font, double-spaced (including footnotes) and with pages numbered.

-Submissions should be submitted by email attachment as a Microsoft Word document to Professor Michael Raley (CLA 113, raleyjm@hanover.edu).
+Submissions should consist of a digital copy submitted by email attachment as a Microsoft Word document to the current advisor: Professor Michael Raley (raleyjm@hanover.edu).
 Because all submitted manuscripts will be evaluated anonymously, the author's name should appear only on the title page.
 There should be no identifying markers (including headers and hidden texts) within the body of the paper.

 Articles should not exceed 3,000 words without the prior approval of the HHR editors.
 Please note that submissions accepted for publication may be edited to conform to the HHR's style.
 The HHR editors remain the final arbiters of length, grammar, and usage.
 However, they will endeavor to consult with authors with regard to any changes made in the interest of clarity and economy of expression.